 Caleb and David Malboeuf appeared before a federal magistrate judge Wednesday in Flagstaff.
+The judge also ordered five years of supervised probation.
 They had faced up to a year in jail and a $10,000 fine.
-The two pleaded guilty in March to misdemeanor charges of building a campfire without clearing flammable material and leaving it unattended.

 As they addressed the court, both men struggled through tears and their voices cracking.
 They expressed overwhelming remorse for leaving their campfire without taking the proper steps to make sure it was completely out.
 And both told the judge their willingness to accept whatever punishment he saw fit.

 "David and Caleb - they're good men," said Stephen Glazer, David Malboeuf's defense attorney.
 "It was emotional for everyone.
 No one wanted to see them go away."

 The pair were camping in eastern Arizona's Apache Sitgreaves National Forest in May 2011 when their campfire spread outside its rings, sparking the Wallow Fire.
 The blaze burned more than 538,000 acres in Arizona and parts of western New Mexico before it was fully contained.

 The Malboeufs conveyed to the judge their love of the forest - camping and hunting.
 Both said it broke their hearts knowing the devastation that resulted from their mistake.

 "They know that they have an obligation to the mountain and to the forest and it hurts them to have done anything that harmed the forest," said David Derickson, Caleb Malboeuf's attorney.

 The cousins pleaded guilty in March to misdemeanor charges of building a campfire without clearing flammable material and leaving it unattended in an agreement with prosecutors.